At Youth Business International (YBI), we are committed to making the

 This fails WCAG 2.2 success criterion 1.1.1 (Non-text content).

-The SEER Toolkit, included as part of the EYE Academy, is currently not compliant with the Web Content Accessibility Guidelines (WCAG).
+SEER Refugee and Migrant Entrepreneurship Toolkit:The SEER Toolkit, included as part of the EYE Academy, is currently not compliant with the Web Content Accessibility Guidelines (WCAG).
 This is because the toolkit is externally developed and hosted on a third-party platform (Notion) that is not owned or controlled by Youth Business International (YBI).
 As a result, YBI does not have the ability to edit or evaluate the accessibility features of the SEER Toolkit at this time.

 While we are committed to ensuring all EYE Academy content is accessible and inclusive, please note that this specific resource has not yet been assessed against WCAG criteria.

-YBI recognises the importance of digital accessibility and is actively planning the redevelopment of the SEER Toolkit to meet WCAG standards in the future.
+YBI recognises the importance of digital accessibility and is planning the redevelopment of the SEER Toolkit to meet WCAG standards in the future.
 In the interim, we welcome any feedback or requests for alternative formats of the toolkit and will do our best to accommodate individual needs wherever possible.

 PDFs and other documents

 The accessibility regulations do not require us to fix PDFs or other documents published before 23 September 2018 if they’re not essential to providing our services.
-For example, we do not plan to fix:

-Any new PDFs or Word documents we publish will meet accessibility standards.
+We plan for new PDFs or Word documents that we publish to meet accessibility standards.

 Live video